-I certify that I have audited the financial statements of the Public Works Loan Board function, known as the PWLB lending facility (or the "PWLB") for the year ended 31 March 2022 under the National Loans Act 1968
+I certify that I have audited the financial statements of the PWLB lending facility for the year ended 31 March 2023 under the National Loans Act 1968.

-The financial statements comprise the PWLB's:
+The financial statements comprise the PWLB lending facility's:

-- Statement of financial position as at 31 March 2022; - Statement of comprehensive income and Statement of cash flows for the year then ended; and - the related notes including the significant accounting policies.
+- Statement of financial position as at 31 March 2023; - Statement of comprehensive income and Statement of cash flows for the year then ended; and - the related notes including the significant accounting policies.